Cash Flow Deals

 How Cash Flow Deals and Title Guaranty Handle the Paperwork

 Cash Flow Deals keeps the document load light on your end.
 You sell as-is, the price is locked at signing, and the home transfers through one title transfer handled by Title Guaranty of South Florida.
-There is no second closing and no flip in the middle.
+There is no second closing and no resell in the middle.
 Practically, that means you gather two things: your photo ID and the information needed to request your mortgage payoff.
 Title Guaranty orders the title search, confirms the deed, requests payoffs, clears any liens, and prepares the closing statement and the new deed for signing.
 Cash Flow Deals is paid as a separate line on the closing statement, so the math is on paper in front of you.
 The service is free for sellers.
 If you want a person to walk you through your exact documents, call 786-891-9111 and someone will tell you what to pull next.

 What Happens at the Closing Table